-We welcome you to Mary, Woman of Faith Chapter’s webpage.
+We welcome you to the webpage of the Birmingham, Alabama Mary, Woman of Faith Chapter.
 These are exciting times that we live in and Magnificat was begun in 1981 for such a time as this.
 There are now over 100 chapters throughout the United States and its territories and in many foreign countries.

 About Our Speaker:

 “… for we cannot stop speaking about what we have seen and heard” — Acts 4:20

 Diane Penney was born into a “big Irish Catholic” family.
 The middle of seven children, she has fond memories of always having a playmate and Christmas mornings that lasted for days.
 When Diane was eleven years old, her dad (a song writer and record producer) moved the family to Nashville.
 Her mom and five siblings still live there within blocks of each other.

 Diane attended the University of Alabama, waitressing her way through school, and graduating with a degree in communications.
 She worked in advertising and radio until shortly after the birth of her son, Ryan.